 Graduate Academic Goals

-- Engage in ethical personal and professional conduct, as well as pursue a strong commitment to social justice, in order to serve the disciplines and communities which students will articipate
+- Engage in ethical personal and professional conduct, as well as pursue a strong commitment to social justice, in order to serve the disciplines and communities in which students will participate

 - Develop a sense of the sacred and of the dignity of the human person, particularly as expressed through the Catholic tradition

-- Develop the ability to place one’s discipline in a historical, cultural, and global perspective
+- Develop the ability to place one’s discipline in an historical, cultural, and global perspective

 - Apply advanced critical and creative reasoning, both qualitatively and quantitatively, and demonstrate advanced communication ability in a variety of modalities